Detecting “Indianism” in Spoken English through Assessments

 Indianism—yes or no?

-In order to help companies assess candidates based on their usage of Indianism, Aspiring Minds (now SHL) developed an additional module on Indianism, as a part of their SVAR assessment (automated Spoken English Evaluation tool).
+To help companies assess candidates based on their usage of Indianism, Aspiring Minds (now SHL) developed an additional module on Indianism, as a part of their SVAR assessment (automated Spoken English Evaluation tool).
 The SVAR assessment uses the following parameters to test candidates’ Spoken English skills:

 - Spoken English